OMLA Model Registry

 When would I use this?

-Use this if you've downloaded a model from somewhere and want to know: (a) is it on the OMLA registry, (b) what does it claim about splits and license, (c) is it currently blacklisted?
-Commercial users should run this before deploying — it tells you exactly what royalty obligations attach to the bytes you're running.
+Use this if you've downloaded a model from somewhere and want to know: (a) is it on the OMLA registry, (b) what does its manifest say about the split and payees, (c) what is its registry status?
+Commercial users should run this before deploying — the manifest tells you exactly where your self-assessed royalty flows.

 You can compute the hash locally with sha256sum your-model.bin (or in PowerShell: Get-FileHash -Algorithm SHA256 your-model.bin).
 The hash never leaves your device unless you paste it here.